 The Longest and Shortest Daylight

 Which capital city has the longest and shortest days?
 The correct answer is Reykjavik, the capital of Iceland, located at a latitude of 64 degrees north.

 The world's northernmost capital city has the longest hours in the summer and the shortest hours of daylight during the winter.

-On December 21, the Sun barely rises at 11:20 am, rests low on the horizon until it vanishes around 3:30 pm.
+On December 21, the Sun barely rises at 11:20 am, and rests low on the horizon until it vanishes around 3:30 pm.

 Sunset and Sunrise Times